Detailed map of Africa, published by John Arrowsmith in his London Atlas.

-In the Sahara, the map is cris-crossed with early trading routes, oasises', and the location of Desert Wells.
+In the Sahara, the map is criss-crossed with early trading routes, oaisises', and the location of Desert Wells.

-South of the region called Nigritia in Central Africa, there is another massive open region, with some pencil annotations from an early owners.
+South of the region called Nigritia in Central Africa, there is another massive open region, with some pencil annotations from an early owner.

 The Arrowsmiths were a cartographic dynasty which operated from the late-eighteenth century to the mid-nineteenth.
 The family business was founded by Aaron Arrowsmith (1750-1823), who was renowned for carefully prepared and meticulously updated maps, globes, and charts.
 He created many maps that covered multiple sheets and which were massive in total size.
 His spare yet exacting style was recognized around the world and mapmakers from other countries, especially the young country of the United States, sought his maps and charts as exemplars for their own work.